-Who Is This Guide For?
+Who Is This Guide For?#

 This guide is for developers who:

-What You’ll Achieve
+What You’ll Achieve#

 Before you begin, ensure you meet these prerequisites:

-- A valid CE.SDK license key (start a free trial to retrieve one).
+- A valid CE.SDK license key (Get a free trial).

-Step 1: Set Up a New React Project
+Step 1: Set Up a New React Project#

 Using a build tool like Vite, Parcel, or RSBuild is the recommended way to initialize a new React project.
 In this guide, you’ll use Vite.

-Run the following Vite command to create a new blank React project called my-react-app:
+Run the following Vite command to create a new blank React project called my-react-app

 npm create vite@latest my-react-app -- --template react